LineRunner17/python-lsdyna_encrypt/README.md

 If you feel the need and want to contact me directly via mail python.dyna@gmail.com or [LinkedIn](https://www.linkedin.com/in/julian-junglas)

 ### Roadmap
 I hope this is just the beginning of a Python package for LS-Dyna in particular and other CAE activities in general.
-I will try to expand the idea in the future.
+I will expand the idea in the future.
 See [Roadmap](roadmap.md)

 ### Credits to 3rd Party Tools